Introduction to Time Blocking

 Time Blocking Tools

 The right tools can significantly enhance your time blocking practice.
+Using a calendar app or calendar apps can make scheduling, time blocking, and managing your daily routine more efficient, thanks to features like automation, flexibility, and collaboration.
 Here’s an expanded overview of both digital and analog options to consider.

 Digital Time Blocking Tools